 The Electrical and Electronics Engineering Division specializes in semiconductors, energy, and information and telecommunication.
 The division aims to support the foundation for a diverse society and lifestyles, and to contribute to their sustainable development through advanced, interdisciplinary, and international academic studies, and engineering research.

-In the Electrical and Electronics Engineering Division of the Graduate Program in Science and Technology, the curriculum and research guidance system are designed to cultivate not only specialized knowledge but also intellectual foundation to deal with new developments in the future.
+In the Electrical and Electronics Engineering Division of the Graduate Program in Science and Technology, the curriculum and research guidance system are designed to cultivate not only specialized knowledge but also intellectual foundation to deal with new developments in the future, including the SDGs.
 Taking advantage of our location in the center of Tokyo, students are also actively involved in collaborations with research institutes and companies in Japan and abroad.
 Graduate students actively share their research through papers and academic conferences both in Japan and abroad.

 The Master’s Program fosters engineers and researchers who can acquire cutting-edge expertise and engage in the development of new technologies.
 The Doctoral Program nurtures independent researchers who can perform their skills on a global scale.
 In fact, graduates of both programs are extremely successful in finding employment and they pursue careers as professionals in a wide range of fields.